 What are the allowed reasons for deducting a tenant’s security deposit in Florida?

-In Florida, you can make deductions to a tenant’s deposit for the following reasons.
+As per Florida statute, you can make deductions to a tenant’s deposit for the following reasons.

 - To cover any past due rent your tenant owes you.